Mangara01/CODECADEMY-INSURANCE-COST/README.md

 ## Key Feature

-In the us_medical_insurance_costs.ipynb notebook, you will find PyCaret code for:

-* Setting up PyCaret environment.
 * Preprocessing the data using PyCaret's automated features.
-* Building, evaluating, and comparing multiple machine learning models with minimal code.
+* Building, evaluating, and comparing multiple machine learning models using PyCaret's.

 ## File Description

-### us_medical_insurance_costs.ipynb:

-This notebook contains code to build the machine learning.
+* **us_medical_insurance_costs.ipynb:** This notebook contains code to build the machine learning.

-### insurance.csv:

-This csv file contains data for analysis.
+* **insurance.csv:** This csv file contains data for analysis.